 ♦ Mumbai – Edinburgh

 Our flight itinerary would span 31 days, primarily in India, but including 3 short city stays in Rome, Istanbul and Edinburgh.
 Not bad for just €457 per ticket… and flying with one of the top airlines in the world.
-We booked the flight in late 2015, 4 months before the departure date.
+We booked the flight 4 months before the departure date.

-Once this flight was booked there was no going back: the trip became a reality.
+Once the flight was booked there was no going back – the trip became a reality.
 The flight schedule provided the framework for the rest of the trip: Everything else had to be planned and coordinated accordingly.

 Always be Planning…

 Recreational travel can mean so much more than just the actual time spent travelling.
-Before the trip there is the anticipation, the preparation, the expectation: After the trip there is reaction, reflection, compilation and analysis.
-Over the years, we’ve probably spent as much time planning and recording as the time spent experiencing our trips.
+Before the trip there is the anticipation, the preparation and the expectation.
+After the trip there is reaction, reflection, compilation and analysis.
+Over the years, we’ve probably spent as much time planning and recording our adventures as the time spent experiencing our trips.

 Although sometimes frustrating, we enjoy these other aspects of our travels.
 The planning stage is really educational, so we don’t regret the trips we’ve planned which never (…yet) came to fruition.